 The Illinois Urban Fishing Program, a part of the Community Outreach and Resource Enhancement Program, was initiated in Chicago in 1985.
 This program was implemented to teach people of all ages to fish, to provide better local fishing opportunities, and to give participants an understanding of and a greater appreciation for natural resources.
 Free fishing clinics are scheduled at 20 sites throughout the state.

-Where Can I Buy An Illinois Fishing Licence?
+Where Can I Buy an Illinois Fishing Licence?

 Department of Natural Resources

-You can get your license directly from DNR Direct license and permit vendors, online at https://exploremoreil.com.
+You can get your license directly from DNR Direct license and permit vendors online at https://exploremoreil.com.

 By Telephone